 We would like to acknowledge that the land on which we provide care is the traditional territory of the QayQayt and Kwikwetlem First Nations.

 The UBC Emergency Medicine Fraser program is a five-year training program satisfying the Royal College requirements for Emergency Medicine.
-We accept two residents per year out of the 13 residents across the UBC program.
-We are based out of Royal Columbian Hospital (RCH) in New Westminster, BC, with rotations in other Fraser Hospitals such as Surrey Memorial Hospital and Eagle Ridge Hospital.
-Like all residents in the UBC program, our residents also complete rotations at BC Children’s Hospital, Vancouver General Hospital… and pretty much anywhere else they like.
+We accept two to three residents per year out of the 14 residents across the UBC program.
+Residents are based out of Royal Columbian Hospital (RCH) in New Westminster, BC, with rotations in other Fraser Hospitals such as Surrey Memorial Hospital (SMH) and Eagle Ridge Hospital (ERH).
+Like all residents in the UBC program, Fraser residents also complete rotations at BC Children’s Hospital, Vancouver General Hospital… and pretty much anywhere else they like.

-- Dedicated ultrasound block early in first year with ongoing longitudinal training throughout residency will make you an expert.
+- Dedicated emergency ultrasound block early in first year coupled with ongoing longitudinal training throughout residency will make you an expert.

 Royal Columbian Hospital

-RCH is a 440 bed hospital that sees 80,000 ED visits a year, 12,000 trauma patients and the most air ambulance patients in BC.
+RCH is a 440 bed hospital that sees approximately 80,000 ED visits a year, 12,000 trauma patients and the most air ambulance patients in BC.
 As a level I trauma centre, it is no surprise that ER residents from across BC come to RCH for their trauma blocks.
-In fact, it’s the only centre that you can undertake a trauma fellowship as an ER resident in BC!
-As the only hospital in British Columbia that is full service to any patient population (including kids and obstetrics) – your ER training is for whatever comes through the door.
-It is a provincially designated hospital for trauma, cardiac surgery, cardiac cath lab, neurosurgery, ECMO, interventional radiology, interventional stroke care, high-risk maternity and neonatal intensive care.
-Despite being a well-established teaching hospital, it has not lost its community feel.
-Off-service blocks are undertaken one-on-one with a staff expert and you will therefore know all of your consultants on a first-name basis when working ER.
+In fact, it’s the only centre where you can undertake a trauma fellowship as an ER resident in BC!
+As the only hospital in BC that is full service to any patient population (including kids and obstetrics), your ER training is for whatever comes through the door.
+RCH is Fraser Health’s designated referral centre for trauma, cardiac surgery, cardiac cath lab, neurosurgery, ECMO, interventional radiology, interventional stroke care, high-risk maternity and neonatal intensive care.
+Despite being a well-established teaching hospital, RCH has not lost its community feel.
+Off-service blocks are often one-on-one with a staff expert and you will therefore know all of your consultants on a first-name basis when working ER.
 The legendary residents lounge has a gym, television, a foosball table and a fridge stocked with tons of free food (interns are known to make ice cream sundaes and grilled cheese sandwiches routinely).